top of page

 “When existence seems nothing but a disquieting vacuum, abstraction offers dialogue.”

 As an expressive tool Valentin values abstraction as equal to figurative.
-Whilst sometimes creating singular abstracts to “punctuate or illustrate” a narrative, his broader collections express an evolving thought or state through the exploration of a single motif.
+Whilst sometimes creating singular abstracts to illustrate the narrative, his broader collections are statements in themselves, expressing an evolving thought or state through the exploration of a single motif.
 Several collections have been commissioned for site-specific installation.
-Notable examples are the 'Tightrope' series: forty colour fields commissioned by Soufraki Interiors for Prince Consort House in the City of London and the 'Corinthians' collection commissioned by the Concordia Foundation as a backdrop for the English Song Prize.
-Two shorter 'Tabula Rasa' and 'Black Oil' collections were acquired for residential office suites in Portugal and Italy.
+Notable examples are the Tightrope series: commissioned by Soufraki Interiors for Prince Consort House in the City of London, and the Corinthians collection commissioned by the Concordia Arts Foundation as a backdrop for the English Song Prize.

 "Style Meets Substance" - Design Week